jonnyjackson26/device-frames-media/README.md

 #TODO:
-Make it so process_frames doesnt take so long (only processes whats new)
+Make it so process_frames doesnt take so long (only processes whats new) Consider having a github action that will do steps 2 and 3 of the contributing guide for you

 # List of Devices and Varations
 **iOS:**